See your celiac & gluten screening in Decode

 If you have GI symptoms (bloating, diarrhea, abdominal pain, unexplained weight loss) or a family history of celiac disease, request a TTG-IgA blood test from your doctor.
 Do NOT start a gluten-free diet before testing — removing gluten can cause false-negative results on both blood tests and biopsy.

-This is a sample screening generated with fictional data for demonstration purposes.
-Your actual screening will reflect your personal genetic results.
+This is a sample built from fictional data for demonstration purposes.
+Your own screening in Decode reflects your personal genetics.

 Screen your celiac risk from DNA you already have